AlishaKhan-07/Rag-Based-Document-Q-A-ChatBot/README.md

-# RAG-Based AI Chatbot for Document Question Answering
+# Explainable RAG-Based AI Chatbot for Document Question Answering

 A simple, modular Retrieval-Augmented Generation (RAG) chatbot that answers questions about an uploaded PDF, built with **LangChain + FAISS +